 Short-term Care: Rehospitalizations

-In Heartland Care Center, 19.24 Percentage of Residents Rehospitalized
+In Heartland Care Center, 15.78% of Residents Rehospitalized

 Short-term Care: Facilitates Functional Improvement